First in a three-part series

-None of this should be surprising because the journal was founded by A. Wallace Hayes, a “scientist” who, we will see in this series, spent most of his career with R.J.
-Reynolds trying to debunk science on the harmful effects of tobacco.
+None of this should be surprising because the journal was founded by A. Wallace Hayes, a “scientist” who, we will see in this series, spent much of his career with R.J.
+Reynolds trying to debunk science on the harmful effects of secondhand tobacco smoke.

-The tainted study was then used as a key piece of evidence in a lawsuit brought by Eastman to silence a critic who had exposed Tritan’s Eastrogenic Activity.
+The tainted study was then used as a key piece of evidence in a lawsuit brought by Eastman to silence a critic who had exposed Tritan’s Estrogenic Activity.

 Corporate Science: Untrustworthy And Legally Deceptive.